futyPnd/Web_design_practice01/README.md

 # Web_design_practice01

 ##overview

 This is a repository for practicing Web design.

 ##theme

-  1A kind of net shop.
+A kind of net shop.